snobear/memcache-file-cacher/README.md

-**Interview submission for Jason Ashby - SRE** :wave:

 # File Cache API

 A REST API that allows a user to:

-- upload a file that is then cached in memcache
+- upload a file that is then chunked and cached in memcache
 - retrieve/download a cached file

 All py source files are pep8 compliant per `pycodestyle`.